 The way to begin interpreting these into the future is therefore key, with four main ways to do these:

-1. Preterism – believing that everything has already happened in the past by now, from Daniel up to Christ being born, and the early stages of the Christian church afterwards.
+1. Preterist – believing that everything has already happened in the past, from Daniel up to Christ being born, and the early stages of the Christian church afterwards.

 2. Idealist – believing that there is no real reference to actual events on earth, it’s more the general principles that we can learn from personally.

-3. Futurism – believing that everything is still to happen in the future at some point, often around the country of Israel
+3. Futurist – believing that everything is still to happen in the future at some point, often around the country of Israel

-4. Historicism – believing that everything is happening progressively over time through history, right from when it was first received to Christ’s Second Coming.
+4. Historicist – believing that everything is happening progressively over time through history, right from when it was first received to Christ’s Second Coming.

-It’s essential to be clear on what position you’re taking in order to make sense of these prophecies - absolutely essential.
+It’s essential to be clear on what position you’re taking in order to make sense of these prophecies - absolutely key.

-The Christian world nowadays tends to take the Futurist view by default, although with some Idealist lessons along the way and possible Preterist applications in the past below (plus, the Baptist Confession of Faith and Westminster Confession of Faith many centuries ago).
+Nowadays, the Christian world tends to take the Futurist view by default, although with some Idealist lessons along the way and possible Preterist applications in the past.

-The Historicist approach is unpopular, yet it was the position taken my many great Reformers in the past, such as:
+The Historicist approach is unpopular, yet it was the position taken by many great Reformers in the past (plus, the Baptist Confession of Faith and Westminster Confession of Faith many centuries ago):

 * John Wycliffe- involved with bible interpretation into English and the Lollards.

-* Thomas Cranmer - leading the Engish Reformation
+* Thomas Cranmer - leading the English Reformation

-* William Tyndale- involved with the interpretation of the Bible and England from the Reformation.
+* William Tyndale- involved with the interpretation of the Bible in England from the Reformation.